 Zeus Versus Typhon

 This episode ties back to the Samothracian connection for Cadmus and Harmonia’s wedding.

-The Dionysiaca is written in the 5th century C.E. and reflects plenty of time to have rewritten the myths.
-This is the only myth to involve Cadmsu with Pan, playing the pipes to distract Typhon so this fearsome monster can be defeated.
+The Dionysiaca is written in the 5th century C.E. and reflects there having been plenty of time to have rewritten the myths.
+This is the only myth to involve Cadmus with Pan, playing the pipes to distract Typhon so this fearsome monster can be defeated.